vibbits/training-material/topics/functional_analysis/tutorials/Enrichment_Analysis/tutorial.md

 Gene sets based on GO, pathways,omics studies, sequence motifs, chromosomal position, oncogenic and immunological expression signatures, and various computational analyses maintained by the GSEA team of [MSigDB](http://www.msigdb.org).

+### Choosing the right background
+Functional enrichment methods require the definition of background genes for comparison. **All annotated protein-coding genes** are often used as default.
+This leads to false-positive results if the experiment measured only a subset of all genes.
+For example, setting a custom background is important in analyzing data from targeted sequencing or phosphoproteomics experiments.
+The appropriate **custom background** in this example would include all genes in the sequencing panel or all known or all phosphoproteins.